weirayao/torchprime/README.md

 `torchprime/torch_xla_models` contains model implementations using `torch_xla`.

-`torchprime/experimental/torchax_models` contains model implementations using `torchax`.
+`torchprime/experimental` contains experimental model implementations

 Finally, each model may also provide a GPU "original" version that illustrates and attributes where this model code came from, if any.
 This also helps to